NASA's Mars houses and habitats could be built from a surprising material

-NASA dreams of building homes for humans on Mars one day, but it's not so easy to pack tons of building materials and haul them all the way through space to the Red Planet.
+NASA dreams of building homes for humans on Mars, but it's not so easy to pack tons of building materials and haul them all the way through space to the Red Planet.
 That's why the agency is interested in alternative ideas, including the possibility of growing abodes out of fungi.

 The NASA Innovative Advanced Concepts (NIAC) program has funded research into the viability of myco-architecture processes that could harness fungi to grow habitats for the moon and Mars.